bormaxi8080/osint-timeline/DRAFT.md

 ----

+CrossTrace.
+A Cross-Domain Dataset of Grounded Scientific Reasoning Traces for Hypothesis Generation: https://github.com/andrewbouras/crosstrace

+OpenScholarXIV is an open-source, aesthetic, minimal and AI powered app that allows users to search, read, bookmark, share, download and view summaries of academic papers from the arXiv repository: https://github.com/ScholarXIV/OpenScholarXIV

 Visual Ping.
 Find your next scoop before it’s news.
 The first signal rarely looks like a headline.
 It looks like a new docket entry, a scrubbed agency page, a revised filing, or a post that disappears before anyone screenshots it.
 Visualping watches those pages for you and alerts you the moment something changes: https://visualping.io/

 ----